mdlearn.nn.models.aae.point_3d_aae

 torch.Tensor – Negative mean of the fake logits.

-forward(x: torch.Tensor) Tuple[torch.Tensor, torch.Tensor]
+forward(x: torch.Tensor) tuple[torch.Tensor, torch.Tensor]

 Forward pass of encoder and decoder.